-The exchange rates used by the Organization in the preparation of the financial statements as at year-end are as follows:
+The exchange rates used by the Organization in the preparation of the financial statements as at yearend are as follows:

-Average F Average Rate ate
+Average Rate Spot Rate

-December 31, December 31,
+2017 2016 December 31, 2017 December 31, 2016

-2016 2015 2016 2015

-AMD/1 US Dollar 480.45 477.82 483.94 483.75
+AMD/1 US Dollar 482.39 480.45 484.10 483.94

-Collateral: The Organization obtains collateral in respect of customer liabilities where this is considered appropriate.
+Collateral.
+The Organization obtains collateral in respect of customer liabilities where this is considered appropriate.
 The collateral normally takes the form of a lien over the customer's assets and gives the Organization a claim on these assets for both existing and future customer liabilities.

-Share capital: Contributions to share capital are recognized at cost.
+Share capital.
+Contributions to share capital are recognized at cost.
 Costs directly attributable to the issue of new shares, other than on a business combination, are deducted from equity net of any income taxes.

-Equity reserves: The reserves recorded in equity (other comprehensive income) on the Organization's statement of financial position is 'Foreign currency translation reserve' which is used to record exchange differences arising from the translation of figures denominated in the functional currency into presentation currency.
+Equity reserves.
+The reserves recorded in equity (other comprehensive income) on the Organization's statement of financial position is 'Foreign currency translation reserve' which is used to record exchange differences arising from the translation of figures denominated in the functional currency into presentation currency.